 Does anybody else feel like this?

 If you work an office job or find yourself sitting down most of the day, then you too are going to need to stretch.
-I have made a simple stretch to flow through in order to open your hips, loosen your back, and increase your flexibility.
-Here are the best stretches for tight hips for you to try at home:
+I have made a simple stretch to flow through in order to open your hips, loosen your back, and increase your flexibility (It’s part of the best things you need when practicing yoga).
+Here are the best stretches for tight hips for you to try at home.

 1. Toe Touch

 Start in a standing position, airplane your arms up, then swan dive to touch your toes.
 You can repeat that flow a couple of times or stay touching your toes.
 Keep as much of a bend in the knee that you need (Sometimes mine have to bend so far I look like I’m sitting).